Monday November 18, 2013

 Sorrels: We need a confession first.

-In the end, the two funerals are juxtaposed: the stately funeral for Pres.
+The two funerals are juxtaposed: the stately funeral for Pres.
 Kennedy, attended by all, mourned over by all, while Bob Oswald, with his crazy mother, attempts to bury his brother, whose body no church cemetery will take, who has no pallbearers, and who is hand-buried by Bob and two black gravediggers.
 It’s a pauper’s funeral on a cold, gray Texas day for the most despised man in the world.